dartmouth-cs52-21S/react-native-part-2-sfriedland21/README.md

 # CS52 React Short EC

-Implemented React-Intro youtube search in React Native.
+Added upload functionality to React Native youtube short.

 ## What Worked Well
-*Possibly* slowly catching on to React Native we shall see.
-Interesting to stick the styling into the components themselves instead of a generic stylesheet.
+The animations are so cool!
+The Firebase authentication will be very helpful for the final project.

 ## What Didn't
-Ideally would have liked to debounce the `search`/`fetchData`.
+Hit the Youtube API endpoint a few too many timnes so testing was limited.

 ## Screenshots
 Running locally